LiveHelperChat/doc/docs/bot/rest-api.md

 * `Process on next visitor message` - this call will be executed only on next visitor message.
 Usefull in case you want to check only for specific actions.
 * `Save response as system message` - will save a message as system message.
 It will be invisible for the visitor.
 * `Do not save response.` - usefull in case you want to execute a call, but do not save any related information.
+* `Custom argument for the Rest API Call` - this content can be reached via Rest API call directly through `{{custom_args_1}}` var.
+It's usefull in ChatGPT integration
+   * If your Rest API fails you can just have something like this `{"success":false,"reason":"service is temporrary offline, try after 5 minutes"}`
+   * Or you can forward direct response from Your Rest API `{"success":true,"list":{content_1}}` Take a look https://github.com/LiveHelperChat/chatGPT

 ### Example of `Process on next visitor message`